Apedemak: Did The Three-Headed Lion War God Of Kush Originate From Ancient India?

 Apedemak is represented as a coiled snake with a lion’s head at Naqa Lion Temple.
 Clemens Schmillen, CC BY-SA 4.0

-Most scholars think though the representation of Apedemak is exotic, it is still a deity that was influenced by the Meroites’ own artistic models that can be traced to ancient Egypt.
+Most scholars think that though the representation of Apedemak is exotic, it is still a deity influenced by the Meroites’ artistic models, which can be traced to ancient Egypt.

 One must remember that the lion has been a powerful ancient symbol for thousands of years.

-Ancient civilizations associated the lion with power and royalty and we can find this majestic animal on prehistoric cave paintings, ancient Sumerian and Egyptian artifacts dating back to 3000 B.C. as well as several ancient monuments like for example the marvelous lion gates in Hattusha, the capital of the kingdom of the Hittites.
+Ancient civilizations associated the lion with power and royalty, and we can find this majestic animal in prehistoric cave paintings, ancient Sumerian and Egyptian artifacts dating back to 3000 B.C., and several ancient monuments, such as the marvelous lion gates in Hattusha, the capital of the kingdom of the Hittites.

 Written by Ellen Lloyd – AncientPages.com